 The ninth month of the Islamic calendar, known as Ramadan, is the Islamic month of fasting.
 The Hilal, or crescent moon, marks the beginning of the fasting period.
 However, there are differences of opinion on how to define ‘crescent’.
 While some simply demand an unaided sighting by eye of the crescent moon, others are leaning towards using astronomical calculations to avoid confusion.

-The following astronomical data concern the new and crescent moons in May and June of 2018.
+The following astronomical data concern the new and crescent moons in May and June of 2019 for Australia.

 The simplest useful criterion is the lagtime, or difference, between sunset and moonset.
 If that time is greater than 47 minutes (at the latitude of Sydney) the crescent moon should be visible to the unaided eye after sunset and before the setting of the Moon.

 The most common method of prediction, however, is to use a scheme developed by Dr Bernard Yallop of HM Nautical Office and proposed in 1997.
 This scheme or algorithm involves the altitude difference between the Sun and the Moon; a calculated ‘best time’ to view the Moon; and the width of the crescent.
 The Yallop method is applicable to any location.
 More details of this method and maps displaying the Moon’s visibility are available here.